m4xy07/Coursera-Amazon-Data-Structures-And-Algorithms-Solutions/README.md

 This repo serves to provide solutions to the Coursera Amazon Data Structures and Algorithms course graded lab assignments.

 ## Important
-These files are the entire solutions to the problems and should work fine if you copy paste every file in the **src** folder (others are output and temp files)
+These files are the entire solutions to the problems and should work fine if you copy paste the content of every file in the **src** folder (others are output and temp files)

 ## Also Important
 > Please do not contact me for  "HOW TO COPY PASTE DIRECTLY IN COURSERA ENVIRONMENT?"